diegoparrilla/sidecart-site/quickstart.md

 For those utilizing a SidecarT with a Raspberry Pi Pico W, you have the capability to connect to a Wi-Fi network and fetch the ROM image directly from an HTTP server.

-Initiate this by pressing '3' to access the *Wi-Fi configuration* menu.
+Initiate this by pressing 'W' to access the *Wi-Fi configuration* menu.

 {:refdef: style="text-align: center;"}
 [![Wifi configuraton of SidecarT](/assets/images/quickstart/wifi-config.gif)](/assets/images/quickstart/wifi-config.gif){:.glightbox}